Psychology BS / Psychology MS

 COOP 101 registration is determined by the co-op cycle assigned and may be scheduled in a different term.
 Select students may be eligible to take COOP 001 in place of COOP 101.

-Students who do not wish to complete the research seminar sequence are instead required to complete 12.0 credits of additional advanced Psychology electives.
+Students who do not wish to complete the senior thesis sequence are required to complete an additional 12.0 credits of advanced Psychology electives at the 200 level or above

 Graduate-level credits for master's program may not count toward any part of the bachelor's degree requirements.